 - Everyone participating in the training will meet on 3 Saturdays for 8 hours (Feb 5th, Feb 19th, and March 5th) to learn from trainers through a combination of group exercises, lecture, practice.

-Small group (synchronous) learning and skill-building (6 hours):
+Individual and Small group (asynchronous) learning and skill-building (7 hours):

 - Participants will meet outside of the large group training with coaches and mediators to practice mediation skills, scenarios, and role-play real-life situations taken from CDR’s 40 years of experience with conflict.
 These small-group meetings will be scheduled based participant and coach schedules to allow flexibility and accessibility for trainees.

-- In-between weeks of synchronous group learning and skill-building, participants will be provided with materials to read, and an online self-guided learning software to provide learning that is visual, auditory, logical, and which will include videos, reading resources, written practice, and knowledge quizes.
+- In-between weeks of synchronous group learning and skill-building, participants will be provided with materials to read, and an online self-guided learning lessons to provide learning that is visual, auditory, logical, and which will include videos, reading resources, written practice, and knowledge quizzes.

 For nearly 40 years, CDR has provided high quality mediation services to the communities of Lane County.
 CDR helps clients through the entire mediation process, from the initial call, to the final agreement and resolution.
 Our goal is to ensure that the mediation process is responsive, efficient, and affordable.
 Learn More About Mediation Services